 Human-to-human EBOV transmission: See evidence summary accompanying recommendation 2.

-Conclusion: Prompt administration of antibiotics probably reduces mortality.
+Conclusion: Prompt administration of antibiotics probably reduces mortality among patients with bacterial infections.
 This might result in a small increase in antibiotic-related complications and risk of EBOV transmission to health workers.

 Remark: Patients with suspect, probable, or confirmed EVD and high severity of illness may be ill due to EBOV infection, bacterial infection, malaria, other infectious illnesses, or some combination.
-WHO provides guidance for investigation and management of malaria.58 This recommendation addresses the possibility of bacterial infection as a primary or concurrent cause of illness where microbiology laboratory infrastructure is lacking.59 In situations where microbiology analyses are available, consideration should be given to obtaining cultures (blood, urine, respiratory, as relevant) before initiating antibiotics if this can be achieved without delaying therapy.
-60 In all cases, patients should be reassessed 48 hours after initiation to determine whether antibiotics are still necessary (based upon clinical condition and culture results, if available).
-In adults, clinicians can infer high severity of illness from early warning scores discussed for recommendation 3.
-In African patients under 15 years old who are hospitalized for a febrile illness, the prevalence of bacteremia is high and therefore we recommend prompt antibiotics regardless of illness severity.61 Critically ill patients will generally receive intravenous antibiotics, but clinicians could choose to administer oral antibiotics after considering bioavailability and likelihood of absorption (i.e. no vomiting).
+WHO provides guidance for investigation and management of malaria.58 This recommendation addresses the possibility of bacterial infection as a primary or concurrent cause of illness where microbiology laboratory infrastructure is lacking.
+The rationale is that where ruling out bacterial infections is not possible, the consequence of not treating undiagnosed bacterial infections would likely lead to serious incremental morbidity and mortality.59 In situations where microbiologic analyses are available, consideration should be given to obtaining cultures (blood, urine, respiratory, etc. as relevant) before initiating antibiotics if this can be achieved without delaying therapy.
+This would plausibly reduce the duration of initiated broad-spectrum antibiotics, considering that bacterial co-infection may affect a minority of patients.60 In all cases, patients should be reassessed 48 hours after initiation to determine whether antibiotics are still necessary (based upon clinical condition and culture results, if available).
+In adults, clinicians can infer high severity of illness from early warning scores discussed for recommendation In African patients under 15 years old who are hospitalized for a febrile illness, the prevalence of bacteremia is high and therefore we recommend prompt antibiotics regardless of illness severity.61 Critically ill patients will generally receive intravenous antibiotics, but clinicians could choose to administer oral antibiotics after considering bioavailability and likelihood of absorption (i.e. no vomiting).

 Conclusion